pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 In the case that this happens The Carpentries has a set of [guidelines](https://docs.carpentries.org/topic_folders/policies/incident-response.html) that can be followed.

-##### What if one person doesn’t contribute to the conversation?

-Always try and encourage participation.
-This can be done by asking them a question or asking them their thoughts on a specific topic of conversation.
-There is also a point in the agenda that allows you as the host to talk to participants and ask them each for a specific question that they need answering.

 ##### What if someone asks me to join the session and it is already full?

 Participants can email the host directly and ask if it would be ok with them if they joined the session although it is already fully booked.